BraisC/eslint-config/README.md

 }
 ```

-4. Create a `.babelrc` file in the root of your project's directory with this two presets, the second one only if you are using React:
+4. Create a `.babelrc.json` file in the root of your project's directory with this two presets, the second one only if you are using React:

 ```json
 {